apache/incubator-myriad/docs/myriad-configuration.md

 # Address of the mesos master
 mesosMaster: 10.0.2.15:5050
+# mesosMaster: zk://10.0.2.15:2181/mesos

 # Whether to check point myriad's mesos framework or not
 checkpoint: false

-# Myriad's mesos framework failover timeout.
+# Myriad's mesos framework failover timeout in milliseconds.
 This tells mesos
 # to expect myriad would failover within this time interval.
 frameworkFailoverTimeout: 43200000

 # Myriad's mesos framework name.
 frameworkName: MyriadAlpha

-# Address of the ZK ensemble (separate my comma, if multiple zk servers are used)
+# Address of the ZK ensemble (separate by comma, if multiple zk servers are used)
 zkServers: localhost:2181

 # ZK Session timeout